shinyshoes404/traffic-man/README.md

  - Docker and docker compose for build and deployment
  - Base image python:3.10.1-slim-bullseye
  - Uses the Google Maps Distance Matrix API (paid service) to retrieve traffic conditions
- - Twilio's Messaging API provides the SMS messaging functionality
+ - Twilio's Messaging API provides the SMS messaging functionality (also, a paid service)

 ## Prerequisites
- - Google account with Google Maps API enabled
+ - Google account with Google Maps' Distance Matrix API enabled
-    - Need specific API
-    - Paid API
- - Twilio account with SMS enabled
+ - Twilio account with SMS setup
  - A linux host machine with docker and docker compose installed to build and run the application image